 7. Test Early and Test Often

-The aim of QA testing is to incorporate testing at each stage of the project’s lifecycle to identify issues as early as possible.
+QA testing aims to incorporate testing at each stage of the project’s lifecycle to identify issues as early as possible.
 Within each testing phase, QA engineers test and retest the product to check the viability of the new features added.
 This allows them to identify and catch any problems that may have been introduced during this process.

 It is always a great idea to find new ways to automate specific test cases that are repetitive.
 This, in no way, means spending a lot of money to automate each and everything.